 Christmas Week (as determined by the Executive Director)

 When a holiday falls on a weekend day it is usually observed on either the proceeding Friday or the following Monday.
-However, the Academic Senate may close on another day or grant compensating time off instead of closing.
+However, the Academic Senate may close on another day or provide a floating holiday instead of closing.
 Holiday observance decisions will be announced in advance.

-be eligible for holiday pay, the employee must be regularly scheduled to work on the day on which the holiday date observed by the Academic Senate falls and must work the scheduled working days immediately preceding and immediately following the holiday, unless an absence on either day is approved in advance by the employee’s supervisor.
+To be eligible for holiday pay, the employee must be regularly scheduled to work on the day on which the holiday date observed by the Academic Senate falls and must work the scheduled working days immediately preceding and immediately following the holiday, unless an absence on either day is approved in advance by the employee’s supervisor.
+If an exempt employee has an unexcused absence the day prior to or after the holiday, they must use vacation time to cover the holiday.

-Non-exempt employees required to work on a holiday shall be compensated at the appropriate holiday pay per state requirements.

 TIME REPORTS

-In order to assist the Academic Senate in the important record-keeping function related to timekeeping and allocation of expenditures to the appropriate funding source, employees will be required to submit a time report to the Office Manager each Monday.
-The time report will serve as documentation of the proportionate amount of time spent on each major Senate activity in addition to documenting overtime, sick leave, vacation, compensatory time (see page 7) and holiday hours for each employee.
+In order to assist the Academic Senate in the important record-keeping function related to timekeeping and allocation of expenditures to the appropriate funding source, employees will be required to submit a time report online every other Friday by 10:00 a.m.
+The time report will serve as documentation of the proportionate amount of time spent on each major Senate activity in addition to documenting overtime, sick leave, vacation, unpaid leave and holiday hours for each employee.

 PUNCTUALITY AND ATTENDANCE